5 Best Anti-Spam Plugins for WordPress in 2026 [Tested]

 • Extended Multisite ($29 one-time): Same features across a WordPress multisite network

-Where WP Armour falls short: Honeypot-only detection means highly sophisticated bots, particularly those that render the page in a headless browser, can occasionally slip through.
-The free version has no statistics, so you cannot see how much spam it is catching.
+Where it falls short: Honeypot-only detection means sophisticated bots that render pages in a headless browser can occasionally slip through.
+The free version has no statistics, so you cannot see exactly how much spam it blocks.
 Updates ship less frequently than Akismet or CleanTalk, though the plugin remains stable and compatible with current WordPress versions.

-Best for: Form-heavy sites, lead generation pages, and anyone who wants invisible spam blocking without monthly fees.
-The one-time pricing on the Extended tier makes it a strong long-term value.
+Best for: Form-heavy sites, lead generation pages, and anyone who wants invisible spam blocking with no recurring subscription.
+The $9 one-time Extended license makes it strong long-term value.

 5. Titan Anti-Spam & Security